 Jordi Cruyff has made his first big move back at Ajax, and it’s one nobody was expecting.

-Miguel Angel Sanchez Muñoz, better known as Michel, will be the team’s head coach next season.
+Miguel Angel Sanchez Muñoz, better known as Michel, has been named as the Eredivisie side’s new head coach.

 Michel was long identified as one of the best up-and-coming coaches, taking City Group-owned Girona into the Champions League.